Discharge Instructions After Your Naxitamab (Danyelza®) Treatment

 Allergic reactions

-You may have an allergic reaction to Naxitamab immunotherapy treatment.
-It can include an itchy rash, redness, or swelling.
-These reactions can happen at any time between treatments.
-Your healthcare provider may prescribe you medication to help with this.
+You may have an allergic reaction, such as an itchy rash, redness, or swelling.
+These reactions can happen at any time between naxitamab treatments.
+We will prescribe an allergy medicine for you to take at home, such as hydroxyzine (Vistaril®) or diphenhydramine (Benadryl®).

 Things to remember:

-• Your healthcare provider will give you a prescription for allergy medication.
-Make sure you have the medication with you before you leave the hospital.
-Medications include hydroxyzine (Vistaril®) or diphenhydramine (Benadryl®).
+• We will give you a prescription for allergy medicine.
+Make sure you have this medicine with you before you leave the hospital.

-Medication Amount: ______ every ______ hours as needed for allergy symptoms.
+Medicine amount: __________ every __________ hours as needed for allergy symptoms.

 Fever

 You may have a fever after your treatment.
 It may be related to treatment or a sign of infection.
-You should make sure you have a thermometer at home.
-It’s important to call your healthcare provider for instructions if you have:
+Make sure you have a thermometer at home.
+It’s important to call us for instructions if you have:

 Central venous catheter infections

 A central line, or central venous catheter, is like an artificial vein.
-It will make it easier for your care team to access your blood vessels for medications and tests.
-Central lines can collect bacteria and cause infection.
+It will make it easier for your care team to access your blood vessels for medicines and tests.
+Central lines can collect bacteria (germs) and cause infection.
 You may have a fever, redness, swelling, or tenderness at the catheter site.
-Call your healthcare provider right away if you have any of these symptoms.
+Call us right away if you have any of these symptoms.

 Please see comment area below for more instructions: